freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-15.english.md

 ## Description
 <section id='description'>

 The script at the top is the `data.js` file you added.
 I have placed it here so you can see the data.
-The second script is the one you just added.
-The rest of the JavaScript you created will be in it.
+The second script is the one you just added and where you will build the rest of the project.

 Create three `const` variables; `svgMargin` with a value of `70`, `svgWidth` with a value of `700`, and `svgHeight` equal to `500`.
 The first part of the dashboard will be a line graph.
 It will use these variables as its dimensions.
 </section>